One of the questions I get asked often is 'where do you get your ideas?' and

 That's the hard bit.

-Ideas come easily, it's the writing that's the hard bit.
+Ideas come easily, it's the writing that's hard.

 No comments